ingewortel/artistoo/manual/quickstart.md

 ## Set up a simulation in nodejs

-Another way to use CPMjs – besides using HTML – is to use nodejs from the console.
-This method of running CPMjs allows you to print statistics to the console and store them in external files, as well as to save images of the simulation to create a movie later.
+Another way to use Artistoo – besides using HTML – is to use nodejs from the console.
+This method of running Artistoo allows you to print statistics to the console and store them in external files, as well as to save images of the simulation to create a movie later.
 To set up a more interactive version of your simulation with a live animation, an HTML version may be more